Entanglement-enhanced quantum sensing via optimal global control with neutral atoms in a cavity

 where $\hat M(\beta) = e^{-i\hat H_{\Vec{n}} \beta } \hat M e^{i \hat H_{\Vec{n}}\beta}$ and $(\Delta X)^2= \langle X ^2\rangle- \langle X \rangle ^2$.
 The minimal $(\Delta \beta)^2$ is bound by the quantum Cramer-Rao inequality $(\Delta \beta)^2 \ge 1/\mathcal{F}_{Q}(\rho , \hat H_{\Vec{n}})$, where $\mathcal{F}_{Q}(\rho , \hat H_{\Vec{n}})$ is the quantum Fisher information, with $\mathcal{F}_{Q} = N$ and $\mathcal{F}_{Q} = N^2$ for uncorrelated and maximally entangled $N$-spin states, respectively \cite{braunstein1994statistical}.

-The problem we focus on is finding the {\it optimal} probe state $\rho_{\opt}$ that can be prepared in the presence of noise for given $\hat H_{\Vec{n}}$ and $\hat M$ accessible in experiments.
-This is achieved by choosing $(\Delta \beta)^2$ in Eq.~\eqref{eq:delta_beta_sq} as the \textit{protocol cost function} and minimizing it with respect to $\Theta$ in $\mathcal{E}_q$, for the chosen $\hat M$ [point (iv) above], keeping $\beta$ as an additional free parameter in the optimisation \cite{extra_rotation_note}.
-The latter is performed numerically using the \textit{Broyden–Fletcher–Goldfarb–Shanno} method \cite{scheithauerjorge, jones_scipy_2001}, where gradients of the cost function are computed analytically (see Supplemental Material).
+The problem we focus on is finding the {\it optimal} probe state that can be prepared in the presence of noise for given $\hat H_{\Vec{n}}$ and $\hat M$ accessible in experiments.
+This is achieved by choosing $(\Delta \beta)^2$ in Eq.~\eqref{eq:delta_beta_sq} as the \textit{protocol cost function} and minimizing it with respect to $\Theta$ in $\mathcal{E}_q$, for the chosen $\hat M$ [point (iv)], keeping $\beta$ as an additional free parameter in the optimization \cite{extra_rotation_note}.
+The latter is performed numerically using the \textit{Broyden–Fletcher–Goldfarb–Shanno} method \cite{scheithauerjorge, jones_scipy_2001}, where gradients of the cost function are computed analytically~\cite{a_suppM_note}.
 Since the optimal parameters $\Theta_{\opt}$ are found for $\kappa, \gamma \neq 0$, the obtained cavity drive and global qubit pulses are \textit{noise-informed}.

-We illustrate the protocol by choosing two different observables $\hat M$ of experimental relevance:(I) parity along the $x$ axis $\hat M = \bigotimes_{i=1}^{N}\hat \sigma_{x}^{(i)}$ \cite{leibfried2004toward, schleier2010states}, and (II) square of the collective spin observable $\hat M= \hat J _z ^2$ along $\hat z$ \cite{lucke2011twin}.
+We illustrate the protocol by choosing two different observables $\hat M$ of experimental relevance: (I) parity along the $x$ axis $\hat M = \bigotimes_{i=1}^{N}\hat \sigma_{x}^{(i)}$ \cite{leibfried2004toward, schleier2010states}, and (II) square of the collective spin observable $\hat M= \hat J _z ^2$ along $\hat z$ \cite{lucke2011twin}.
 Choices (I) and (II) correspond to the observables that for $\kappa =\gamma = 0$ are theoretically known to saturate the quantum Cramer-Rao inequality with ideal GHZ and Dicke $\ket{\Dicke{N}{N/2}}$ probe states for fields along $\Vec{n}=\hat z$ and $\hat y$ directions, respectively~\cite{toth_quantum_2014, apellaniz2015detecting}.